lukamiletic95/papers/System model.md

 Let us consider a client-server architecture that consists of different types of nodes (*C, FN, V, CFG*).
 In a practical situation, a node may be represented by either a single hardware device or multiple hardware devices (e.g. within an organization).
 Therefore, this type of model representation allows for a certain level of abstraction that omits the hardware specification, yet enables a concise discussion without loss of generality.

 Let there be a set of ***m*** *full nodes*.
 Processes in this model are not part of a single administration domain.
 Consequently, a full-mesh connection among them cannot be administered.
-Due to that reason,
+Due to that reason, a non-client node inside the network may only be connected to a subset of other *full nodes*.
+That subset is called a ***peer subset***.

 > Every *V* node is also a *FN* node.
 However, vice-versa does not apply - *FN* node may or may not be a *V* node.
 In *Figure #*, it is assumed that every node marked as *FN* is not a *V* node.